stakater/Reloader/README.md

 Or alternatively if you configured `helm` on your cluster, you can deploy Reloader via helm chart located under `deployments/kubernetes/chart/reloader` folder.

 ### Monitor All namespaces
-You can monitor all namespaces in cluster by setting the `watchGlobally` flag to `true` in manifest file.
+By default reloader only watches secrets and configmaps in the namespace in which it is deployed.
+But you can monitor all namespaces in cluster by setting the `watchGlobally` flag to `true` in `values.yaml` file located under `deployments/kubernetes/chart/reloader` directory.

 ## Help